How to Replace a Damaged Phone Screen Display

 Cracked your mobile phone display?
 Dropped it in the street, or crushed it playing football?
 Sat on it, even?
 You know by now that you’ve given yourself a headache.
 Can the phone be repaired, and if so, what are the costs?

 Many services available online and locally will repair your mobile phone, for a price.
 But if you have access to the parts and they’re inexpensive, why not perform the procedure yourself?

-Meanwhile, you should also consider the non-monetary costs – time spent without a phone, data that needs removing from the device.
-Can data be removed at all?
-Is there a desktop utility that can check the phone’s contents?
+You should also consider the non-monetary costs: time spent without a phone, data that needs archiving from the device.
+Hopefully your mobile platform’s cloud service can help here, or perhaps a desktop utility can check the phone’s contents.